 Zoning around Main Street allows for multi-unit housing and even encourages more housing opportunities near the Central Business District.
-These areas are serviced by public transit and are within walking distance to businesses.
+These areas are serviced by public transit and are within walking distance to business.

 Most of the older homes in the core area include 2-3 bedroom structures on large lots.
-Santaquin allows for redevelopment and infill reduction standards within the core area of town to increase the amount of new affordable housing stock in the area.
-The infill reduction may allow-for the square footage of the lot and the lot frontage to be reduced by 20% from what the underlying zone requires.
+Santaquin allows for redevelopment, infill reduction standards and flag lots within the core area of town to increase the amount of new affordable housing stock in the area.
+The infill reduction allows for the square footage of the lot and the lot frontage to be reduced by 20% from what the underlying zone requires.
 This always for smaller more affordable lots and homes.

-Other affordable units in the city are accessory dwelling units.
+Other affordable units in the city are accessory apartments.
 They are sought by single person households and young families with limited incomes and older individuals, who also benefit from these units, since the rental income helps subsidize their retirement incomes.
-Attached accessory dwelling units are allowed in every residential zone in Santaquin.
-Detached accessory dwelling units are allowed in the R-8 Residential zone.
+Accessory apartments are allowed in every residential zone in Santaquin.

-Santaquin also encourages higher densities within typical single-family zones by doing a Planned Unit Development (PUD).
+Santaquin also encourages higher densities within typical single family zones by doing a Planned Unit Development(PUD).
 A PUD allows for additional multi-family and "starter home" dwellings.
-With the approved PUD's in the City, there will continue to be multi-family and starter home dwellings for the foreseeable future.
+With the approved PUD's in the City, there will continue to be multi-family and starter home dwelling for the foreseeable future.